LucasJanin/Home/Projects/StandingDeskAutomation/README.md

 Of cause, I'm using Node Red to control this device, easyer than the HA automation (for my point of view).

-I create a timer using a flow variable by running every minute via an inject node and increment this flow variable if my computer is used at my desk (check the Mac Occupancy Template : https://github.com/LucasJanin/Home/tree/main/HomeAssistant/macOccupancyTemplate).
+I create a timer using a flow variable by running every minute via an inject node and increment this flow variable if my computer is used at my desk, check the [Mac Occupancy Template](https://github.com/LucasJanin/Home/tree/main/HomeAssistant/macOccupancyTemplate).

 My configuration for ESPhome :